Businesses in Flanders produce more than 16 million tonnes of primary waste

-In 2016, Flemish businesses produced 15.7 million tonnes of primary industrial waste.
-That is almost 5 times more than the collected amount of household waste.
-The biggest streams were construction and demolition waste (21%), sludge from water treatment (15%), contaminated soil (11%) and waste of vegetable or animal origin (11%).
-The first 3 streams are atypical in the sense that they are partly the consequence of the environmental policy.
-After all, rebuilding is necessary in order to achieve a more material- and energy-efficient building stock, and the environment policy also encourages an increased level of connection to the sewers and rigorous soil decontamination.
-This inevitably results in a lot of waste.
+The biggest streams were construction and demolition waste (22%), sludge from water treatment (15%), contaminated soil (12%) and waste of vegetable or animal origin (10%).
+The first 3 streams are partly the consequence of the environmental policy.
+After all, rebuilding is necessary in order to achieve a more material- and energy-efficient building stock.
+In addition, the environment policy also encourages an increased level of connection to the sewers and rigorous soil decontamination.
+This inevitably results in waste.
 Some of this waste does, however, go to material recovery.
 Rocky construction and demolition waste is almost completely recycled, possibly after some form of pre-treatment.

 Three quarters of primary industrial waste and secondary raw materials get a second life

-n 2016, businesses, excluding the waste-processing sector, produced 15.7 million tonnes of waste and 4.3 million tonnes of secondary raw materials.
-36% of this went directly to some form of material recovery: reuse, use as secondary raw material, recycling or composting.
-4% went directly to incineration, 2% was directly dumped in landfills.
-The remaining 58% was sorted or otherwise pre-treated before being further processed.
+In 2018, businesses, excluding the waste-processing sector, produced 16,4 million tonnes of primary waste and 6,8 million tonnes of secondary raw materials.
+43% of this went directly to some form of material recovery: reuse, use as secondary raw material, recycling or composting.
+3% went directly to incineration, 2% was directly dumped in landfills.
+The remaining 52% was sorted or otherwise pre-treated before being further processed.

 Primary industrial waste: the waste produced by businesses, excluding waste from the waste-processing sector.
 This is waste that is generated at the premises of the original producer and not during a later processing of the waste.